trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --chain.allowUnlimitedContractSize=true
     ```

 Allows unlimited contract sizes while debugging.
-Setting this to `true` causes Ganache to behave
+When set to `true`, Ganache behaves
-differently than production environments.
+differently than in production environments.

 The default is `false`.